0%

 Black Canary

-Over at the Crocodile in Belltown, Dinah Lance belted out the encore song with her band, Ashes on Sunday.
+Over at the Crocodile Bar in Belltown, Dinah Lance belted out a song with her band, Ashes on Sunday.
+They were rehearsing for the night’s gig, but Dinah always gave her all when she sang.

 Bringing her voice to the edge of her Canary Cry without blasting the audience with a burst of sonic energy challenged Dinah’s skill.

-“There was an explosion down the street!
-You have to keep the people in here!”
+“There was an explosion down the street!”
+Owen said.

 Several blocks down, Dinah found chaos.